 Mirando City is a tiny town located in the state of Texas.
 With a population of 222 people and just one neighborhood, Mirando City is the 1012th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Mirando City is generally considered to be a blue-collar town.
-60.47% of the Mirando City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Mirando City is a blue-collar town, with 60.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mirando City is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Mirando City who work in sales jobs (16.28%), law enforcement and fire fighting (6.98%), and legal occupations (6.98%).

-In terms of college education, Mirando City is nearly on par with the US average for all cities of 21.84%: 18.18% of adults 25 and older in Mirando City have a bachelor's degree or advanced degree.
+The education level of Mirando City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.18% of adults 25 and older in Mirando City have a college degree.

 The per capita income in Mirando City in 2022 was $40,673, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $162,692 for a family of four.
 However, Mirando City contains both very wealthy and poor people as well.